The Cut Equation: Surface Functions

 For any fixed theory ${\cal L}_{\rm int}$, there is a family of \emph{surface functions} $G_S$, which are a unique rational function for each marked surface $S$.
 They coincide with integrands for the theory in the planar limit (i.e. when $S$ is a punctured disk), but are defined for all surfaces.
 Moreover, $G_S$ can be regarded as a deformation of contributions to certain matrix model correlators (see Section \ref{sec:matrix}).
 We will first study surface functions for theories of a colored scalar $\phi$.
 See Section \ref{sec:uncolored} for theories with an uncolored scalar field.

 We begin, in this section, with the simple case of ${\cal L}_{\rm int} = \Tr ( \phi^3) / 3$, for a single colored scalar $\phi$.
 We define the surface functions $G_S$ for this theory to be generating series that record all possible inequivalent triangulations of $S$.
 Two triangulations are \emph{equivalent} if they are related by the action of the Mapping Class Group, $\MCG$ --- in other words, they are equivalent if they define the same fatgraph $\Gamma$.
 Introduce variables $x_C$ for each $\MCG$-class of curves $C$ on the surface.
 Then $G_S$ is the sum\footnote{If a $\Gamma$ in this sum has nontrivial automorphisms, we divide its term by the symmetry factor ${\rm Aut}_\Gamma$ of that graph.
 See section \ref{sec:symmetry}.} \beq G_S = \sum_\Gamma \prod_{C\in \Gamma} x_C \eeq over all inequivalent triangulations $\Gamma$ of $S$.
+Although surface functions can be defined for any surface $S$ we are mostly interested in the case where $S$ is a planar surface: a disk with a set of labeled marks, $A$, and a set of punctures, $B$, in the bulk.
+Accordingly we also write $G(A;B)$ for the corresponding surface function.

 For example, if $S$ is a disk with $n$ marked points, $G_S$ is the sum over the Catalan-many triangulations of the disk, and we write this as \beq G(1234) = x_{13} + x_{24},\qquad G(12345) = x_{13}x_{14} + ({\rm cyclic}\, 12345), \eeq where $x_{ij}$ is the curve from point $i$ to point $j$.
 The tree amplitudes are recovered by substituting the kinematic data as $x_{ij} \rightarrow 1/X_{ij}$, where $X_{ij} = (k_i + \cdots + k_{j-1})^2 + m^2$ are the propagator factors.